 You can see Nationwide’s full list of Cash ISAs here

-Source: Nationwide Fixed Rate ISAs.
-Rates accurate as of February 2025.
+Rates accurate as of October 2025.

 Yes, you can transfer money into a Nationwide Fixed Rate ISA, but you have to do this in a Nationwide branch.
 You can’t initiate a transfer online or via the Nationwide app, even if you are transferring money from another Nationwide account.